Skip to main content

 }

-• add is a function that takes two integers a and b and returns their sum.
+• The add function takes two integers, a and b, and returns their sum.

 • The main function calls add and prints the result.